Login

 • Trip Length: 12 days

-• An asylum of wild excellence with various ice & Rocky Mountains towers.
+• An asylum of wild excellence with various rock towers

-• Some of the most iconic peaks of the region such as K6 (Baltistan Peak), K7, Link Sar, Nayser Brakk, Haji Peak, Farhat & Fati Peak (Husband & Wife), and many more.
+• Some of the most iconic peaks of the region including K6 (Baltistan Peak), K7, Link Sar, Nayser Brakk, Haji Peak, Farhat Peak, Fati Peak and many more

-Much of climbing & trekking happens on the giant of Baltoro whereas not far, the superb valley of Charakusa is growing by isolated towers and superb granite spires which remain out of the world.
-A challenging trek leading into the heart of the one of the most isolated and pristine mountain valleys on earth.
+Much of the climbing & trekking happens on the giant of Baltoro.
+In contrast, not far away, the superb valley of Charakusa is growing by isolated towers and superb granite spires that remain out of the world.
+It is a challenging trek leading into the heart of one of Earth’s most isolated and pristine mountain valleys.

 Nestling at the head of the Charakusa glacier, hidden from the giants of the Baltoro, lies one of the most impressive areas in the Karakoram.
 Here rise fairy tale mountains, the sort most people only dream of.
-Perfect granite, massive rock walls and easy access combine to produce one of the greatest mountains showcases on the planet.
+Perfect granite, massive rock walls, and easy access combine to produce one of the greatest mountain showcases on the planet.

 Photos - Charakusa Valley Trek